carroll-tech/data-project-example/infrastructure/networking/setup.md

 gcloud services enable iap.googleapis.com --project=data-project-example
 ```

-### Configure OAuth Consent Screen
+### Manual IAP Brand Creation

+1. **Create the IAP Brand in Google Cloud Console**:
-1. Go to Google Cloud Console → APIs & Services → OAuth consent screen
+   - Go to Google Cloud Console → Security → Identity-Aware Proxy
+   - Select your project
+   - You'll be prompted to configure the OAuth consent screen:
-2. Select "Internal" for the User Type (since the project is part of an organization)
+     - Select "Internal" for the User Type (since the project is part of an organization)
-3. Fill in the required information:
+     - Fill in the required information:
        - App name: "Data Project Example"
        - User support email: Your email address
        - Developer contact information: Your email address
-4. Add the necessary scopes:
+     - Add the necessary scopes:
        - `./auth/userinfo.email`
        - `./auth/userinfo.profile`
-5. Add test users if needed for testing
+     - Click **Save** to create the brand

+2. **Get the Brand Name**:
+   - After creating the brand, look at the URL in your browser
+   - The URL will contain something like `brand=brands%2FBRAND_ID`
+   - The full brand name will be in the format `projects/PROJECT_NUMBER/brands/BRAND_ID`
+   - Alternatively, use the gcloud CLI:
+     ```bash
+     gcloud iap oauth-brands list --project=YOUR_PROJECT_ID
+     ```

+3. **Set the Brand Name in Terraform**:
+   - Add the brand name to your Terraform Cloud variables:
+     - Key: `existing_iap_brand`
+     - Value: The brand name in the format `projects/PROJECT_NUMBER/brands/BRAND_ID`
+     - Category: Terraform
+     - Sensitive: No

+4. **Run Terraform Apply Again**:
+   - With the brand name set, run `terraform apply` again
+   - Terraform will now use the existing brand instead of trying to create a new one

 ### Configure IAP in Google Cloud Console